tiptoppress/category-posts-widget/readme.txt

 4.0

 * Added CSS file for post styling
-* Now compaitable with latest versions of WordPress
+* Now compatible with latest versions of WordPress

 3.3